The Enemy of the World

 Sue: Troughton’s turned Italian now.
 “What’s-a matter, you, huh?
 Got-a no respect!
 Hey!”

-Swann believes he’s rumbled Salamander when he finds a newspaper that suggests that the world isn’t a radioactive husk after all, and people on the surface are even enjoying holidays on cruise liners (well, until they sink that is).
+Swann thinks he’s rumbled Salamander when he finds a newspaper, which suggests that the world isn’t a radioactive husk after all and that people on the surface are enjoying themselves holidaying on cruise liners (until they sink, that is).
 Incredibly, Salamander decides to brazen it out.

 Sue: I can’t believe my ears.
 And I’m not just talking about his accent.
-Let me get this straight: Salamander is trying to make out that there are cruise liners running holiday tours for mutated monsters who have been affected by all the nuclear radiation?
+Let me get this straight: Salamander is trying to make out that there are cruise liners running holiday tours for monsters who have been affected by nuclear radiation?
 Cruise liners?
-How stupid are these people?
+Just how stupid are these people?

 Sue: I like the way Troughton’s accent keeps slipping when he’s pretending to be Salamander.
-It suggests that his performance is more subtle than I originally thought.
+It suggests that his performance is a lot more subtle than I originally thought.
 Still funny, though.

 And then Harold Steptoe is bludgeoned to death.
 For being terminally stupid, probably.